determined-ai/determined/docs/tutorials/quickstart-mdldev.rst

 #.
 Enter the cluster address in the browser address bar to view experiment progress in the WebUI.
 If
    you installed locally using the ``det deploy local`` command, the URL is ``http://localhost:8080/``.
 Accept the default username of ``determined`` and click **Sign In**.
-   A password is not initially required.
-After signing in you can create a :ref:`strong-password`.
+   After signing in, create a :ref:`strong-password`.

    .. image:: /assets/images/qs01c.png
       :width: 704px